catherinemarvin/cantaloupe/Pods/JBChartView/README.md

 #### JBBarChartView

+A bar chart can be inverted such that it's orientation is top->down (including the selection view) by setting the following property:

+	@property (nonatomic, assign, getter=isInverted) BOOL inverted;

 By default, a chart's bars will be black and flat.
 They can be customized by supplying a UIView subclass through the <i>optional</i> protocol:

 	- (UIView *)barChartView:(JBBarChartView *)barChartView barViewAtIndex:(NSUInteger)index
 	{
 		return ...; // color of line in chart
 	}

+If you don't require a custom UIView, simply supply a color for the bar instead:

+	- (UIColor *)barChartView:(JBBarChartView *)barChartView colorForBarViewAtIndex:(NSUInteger)index;

 Furthermore, the color of the selection bar (on touch events) can be customized via the <i>optional</i> protocol: